Share the Meal

 Is this meal a Eucharist?

 Yes.
-We bless our meal with the earliest known Eucharistic Prayer called the Didache, drawn from the second century.
-Our pastor, Emily Scott, chants the prayer.
-The congregation sings a response during the blessing, then shares the bread saying, “This is my body.”
+We bless our meal with an early Eucharistic prayer from the Didache, a second century Christian text.
+Our presider chants the prayer.
+The congregation sings responses during the blessing, then shares the bread with each other.